habeeb-misopex/Cursor-Linked-Stack/README.md

 # Cursor-Linked-Stack
-## implementation of cursor linked stack that read a specific structured file(and checked iv valid) to compute postfix and prefix equations and convert between them.
+## implementation of cursor linked stack that read a specific structured file(and checked if valid) to compute postfix and prefix equations and convert between them.
 file looks like :

 <242>